Matthew Scurfield I COULD BE ANYONE, all rights reserved.

 Forgotten, but not forsaken... the future slowly evaporated into a faded dream, while the past, misplaced in time, got diverted and detained, before he had a chance to understand the duplicity.
 Saving any remaining self-

-Familiarity with his surroundings saw the regime, with its candid routine, including the sarcastic and sometime violent jibes, become sanitised, normalised; a known and acceptable, daily, reality.
+Familiarity with his surroundings saw the regime, with its candid routine, including the sarcastic and violent jibes become sanitised, normalised; a known and acceptable, daily, reality… as if it were peculiar to be otherwise.
 With a wary and pronounced awareness, for what might sneak in behind, he engaged with an occasional documentary, or fictional spectacle, at least the ones they allowed him to watch.
 On guard, yet somehow deeply unconnected, (who wants to be normal anyway?), inertia and boredom set in, enough for his eye to wander over words in a book.

 The more he read, the more he saw how ill-

 Eventually a stack of books came through and he ended up buried in the pile, out of sight and mind.
-With a lack of interest in his whereabouts, his angst dissipated, tensions dismissed, he finally felt relaxed enough to ease into cruise control; only then did the tale really begin to pull into focus and the characters and places engage his imagination.
+With a lack of interest in his whereabouts, his angst dissipated, tensions diminished enough to ease into cruise control; only then did the tale really begin to pull into focus and the characters and places engage his imagination.
 It wasn't all honey and roses, a lot of the material was ridiculously bad, or just way above his head.
 Some works were so difficult to get his faculties around, he’d end up throwing the book at the wall, or ripping the pages free of the binding, in a fit of frustration and anger, chastising himself for his lack of patience, his ineptitude.